 a) will be paid further

 The Federal Ministry of Education and Research promised that BaföG recipients would not suffer any disadvantages due to the coronavirus.
-Firstly, this means that BaföG will continue to be paid in the 2020 summer semester regardless of how many and in which format the lectures take place, including in the emergency mode as announced on 20 March.
+Firstly, this means that BaföG will continue to be paid regardless of how many and in which format the lectures take place, including in the emergency mode as announced on March 20 2021.

 b) Corona as reason for extension

 Extended standart period of study and funding for summer 2020, winter 2020/21 and summer 2021

 If you were/are enrolled in the summer semester 2020 or winter semester 2020/2021 and have not yet exceeded the standard period of study your maximum funding period will be increased by one semester in each case.
 This applys to all students in Berlin but also in other federal states like f.e.
 Brandenburg.
 That means you don´t have to extend your Bafög with an individual justification but just apply with the usual BAföG (follow-up) application.

 How to apply for the BAföG extension with individual justification (not necessary in most of the cases!)

 If you were enrolled but have/had exceeded the standart period of study during summer 2020, winter 2020/21 and summer 2021 you can anyway – in most of the cases – use corona as a reason to extend you BAföG funding.
 If you´re not sure what applicates on your case it´s always good to make an appointment in our counselling and we´ll help you!